Jonathan Villagra

-Jonathan Gabriel Villagra Bustamante (born 28 March 2001) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Unión Española.
+Jonathan Gabriel Villagra Bustamante (born 28 March 2001) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Colo-Colo on loan from Unión Española.

 Club career

 As a child, Villagra was with Cobreloa until the age of 15 and next joined Unión Española youth system.
-Initially a attacking midfielder, once he was with Unión Española he became a central defender.
+Initially an attacking midfielder, once he was with Unión Española he became a central defender.
 He made his professional debut in the 2020 Primera División match against Cobresal on February 15, 2021, along with his teammate Gabriel Norambuena.

+In August 2024, Villagra moved to Colo-Colo on loan until the end of the year with an option to buy.

 International career

-He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.
+Villagra represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.
+He was included in the final squad for the games, where Chile won the silver medal.

+In 2024, he took part in the Pre-Olympic Tournament.

 Personal life

 His nickname is Jona, a short form of Jonathan.
 He has stated that his football models are Arturo Vidal and Sergio Ramos.